• Skip to primary navigation

 An “involuntary pantry challenge” happens when weather, illness, or loss of income prevents you from shopping like you normally would.
 You make the most of what you already have.

-By practicing this a couple times a year, I balance out my grocery spending as well as keep things in perspective in case I had to make my pantry work overtime against my wishes.
+By practicing this on a yearly basis, I balance out my grocery spending as well as keep things in perspective in case I have to make my pantry work overtime against my wishes.

-There are a few things that you can do to prepare for a Pantry Challenge:
+There are a few things that you can do to prepare for a Pantry Clean Out:

 Make a few goals.